ryz3006/alignzo-lite/MY_JIRA_TICKETS_IMPLEMENTATION.md

 9. **Pagination buttons not visible**
    - Solution: Pagination is now more visible with enhanced mobile controls
    - Previous/Next buttons are clearly labeled and always visible when there are multiple pages

+10. **Theme inconsistency with other pages**
+    - Solution: Updated all components to use the same design system as "My Work Logs"
+    - Added full dark/light mode support with proper color schemes
+    - Replaced text buttons with icons for better UX consistency

+11. **Modal styling not matching application theme**
+    - Solution: Updated TicketStatusModal to use the same styling patterns
+    - Applied consistent button styles, form inputs, and color schemes
+    - Added proper dark mode support throughout the modal

 ## Conclusion